research-ag/wallet/frontend/database/README.md

 The database is structured around a `WalletDatabase` service, which includes several functions to interact with the data: `dump`, `pullContacts`, `pullTokens`, `pushContacts`, and `pushTokens`.

-The data is organized into records, each consisting of a Principal ID and a set of Token and Contact collections.
+The data is organized into records, each consisting of a Principal ID and a set of Asset and Contact collections.

 ## TokenDocument